Answers to Common

 Endowments support nearly every aspect of our universities.
-The two largest categories include financial aid for undergraduate and graduate students as well as funds to support faculty, including professorships.
+The two largest categories include financial aid for undergraduate and graduate students as well as funds such as professorships that support faculty.
 Other common areas that endowments support include funds for academic programs, research activities, museums, facilities and a wide variety of other activities.

 Who manages the Texas Tech University System endowment?

-The management of the Texas Tech University System endowment is a team effort between the Texas Tech University System Board of Regents, Texas Tech Foundation and system departments who manage donor relations, award endowment funds and oversee spending.
+The Texas Tech University System endowment is managed collaboratively by the Texas Tech University System Board of Regents, Texas Tech Foundation and system departments who manage donor relations, award endowment funds and oversee spending.
 These departments include the Texas Tech University System Office of Investments, Institutional Advancement, Office of the Treasury and administrative departments at the four universities.

-The Board of Regents has fiduciary responsibility and manages the endowment in compliance with donor restrictions and the laws of the state of Texas and the United States, including the Uniform Prudent Management of Institutional Funds Act.
-The board has delegated day-to-day management of the endowment's assets to the system's chief investment officer and contracted investment managers and advisers according to system policy.
+The Board of Regents has fiduciary responsibility for the endowment and manages it in compliance with donor restrictions and the laws of the state of Texas and the United States, including the Uniform Prudent Management of Institutional Funds Act.
+The board has delegated day-to-day management of the endowment's assets to the system's chief investment officer in consultation with the Investment Advisory Committee and contracted investment managers and consultants.

 How are funds invested?